dannisliang/vongott-unity/vongott/Docs/Story/Scenes/02_introduction.md

   3. "Well you gonna get it if you don't get outta my face!
 But you all right.
 Move along."
 - (player name): "Bye."

+### optional: NRF Commander
+- NRF Commander: "Hi there, newbie."
+(player name):
+  1. "I'm not that new, I'm almost 15 minutes old!"
+  2. "You disgust me."
+  3. "Hello there.
+Who are you?"
+- NRF Commander:
+  1. "Well, you sure are becoming more mature by the minute, little guy."
+  2. "Hey, give me some slack!"
+  3. "I don't really like using my name here."
+- NRF Commander: "I'm just an accountant.
+I don't know anything.
+I actually only barely exist."
+- NRF Commander: "The others here call me The Commander.
+But my only job is to stand around, really."
+- NRF Commander: "I'm going to be doing some standing around in the sewers later this week..."
+- NRF Commander: "...maybe I'll see you there."
+- (player name): "Riiight...
+Bye now."

 ### Back with Miguel
 - Miguel: "All right, Robocop.
 You ready to do some field work?"
 - (player name):